taw00/writing-resources/Documents/on-fonts.md

 _**Publishing**_

-If you self-publishing (printed, ebook, ePub, or blog), your choice of font (or set of fonts) widens and needs to match the overall design of the book or publication.
+If you self-publishing (printed, ebook, ePub, or blog), your choice of font (or set of fonts) widens and needs to match the overall design of the book, publication, or website.
 Book content design is an entire subject unto itself that I will not go into here.
 Maybe I will at some later date.

 ## TL;DR: the fonts I use